Skip to main content

 Litigation gaps

-• AI deadline extraction is a separate add-on — unpublished pricing plus metered Azure fees
+• AI extraction is a separate add-on — unpublished pricing plus metered Azure usage fees

 CourtFlow AI